smithjd15/playlist/README.md

 and combine it with one of the following modifiers:

-all, list all targets;
+all, list all entry targets;
-dupe, list duplicate targets;
+dupe, list duplicate entry targets;
-net, list network streams;
+net, list entry network streams;
-unfound, list unfound local targets;
+unfound, list entry unfound local targets;
-unique, list targets unique to a playlist.
+unique, list entry targets unique to a playlist.

 ##### Example listing all targets: